ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 and free to be modified under an MIT license.
-We demonstrate the software with a simple example, discuss how ss3sim complements other simulation software, and outline specific research questions that ss3sim could address For example, ss3sim can be easily used to answer questions about time-varying model misspecification, retrospective patterns,
+We demonstrate the software with a simple example, discuss how ss3sim complements other simulation software, and outline specific research questions that ss3sim could address.
+For example, ss3sim can be easily used to answer questions about time-varying model misspecification, retrospective patterns,